Skip to main content

 Description

-Despite decades of progress, the need for the Forum on Microbial Threats remains.
-Problems such as MERS, Ebola, Chikungunya, Zika, yellow fever, and antibiotic resistance demonstrate how the issue of emerging infections is global and unrelenting.
-The drivers are ever more pervasive, and the consequences—human, social, and economic—loom larger than ever.
+Despite decades of progress, the need for the Forum remains.
+Global challenges such as MERS, Ebola, Chikungunya, Zika, yellow fever, and antimicrobial resistance demonstrate the persistent, worldwide nature of infectious disease threats.
+Drivers of disease emergence are increasingly pervasive, and the human, social, and economic consequences continue to grow, underscoring the Forum’s ongoing importance as a venue for sustained, evidence-informed dialogue and cross-sector collaboration.

 Committee